 The question is so common people have developed surveys to help determine spiritual gifts.

-Here are four suggestions to help us determine the gifts the Holy Spirit’s given us…
+Here are five ways to help us determine the gifts the Holy Spirit’s given us…

 1. Pray God Reveals Your Spiritual Gifts to You